code42/code42cli/docs/userguides/detectionlists.md

 ```

 ## Remove users
 You can remove one or more users from the High Risk Employees list.
-Use remove to remove a single user.
+Use `code42 departing-employee remove` to remove a
+single user.

 To remove multiple users at once: